Storms, Lightning, and All the Other Fires that Ignite in the Air

 There, the vapors that rise from the Ethiopian Sea, which is very wide and very heated by the sun.

-Thus, this cloud being very high, and suddenly becoming very large and very heavy, descends entirely, driving away with great violence all the air that is under it, and causing by this means the wind of a storm.
+Thus, this cloud being very high suddenly becomes very large and heavy.
+It falls entirely, violently driving away all the air under it, causing the wind of a storm.

-Then also that there are usually exhalations mixed among these vapors, which cannot be driven as far as them by the cloud, because their parts are less solid, and have more irregular figures, are separated from them by the agitation of the air, in the same way that, as it has been said above, by beating the cream, the butter is separated from the buttermilk.
+There are usually exhalations mixed among these vapors, which cannot be driven as far as them by the cloud, because their parts are less solid, and have more irregular shapes, are separated from them by the agitation of the air, in the same way that, as it has been said above, by beating the cream, the butter is separated from the buttermilk.

 In this way, they assemble here and there in various heaps, which floating always as high as possible against the cloud, finally come to be attached to the ropes and masts of the ships, when it finishes descending.